-We may use technology to help us make decisions automatically.
-To help us make decisions that are efficient, quick, and fair based on the information provided, we use information provided directly by you, information we may hold about you, and information from third parties.
-For example, when you apply for credit with us we use different data sources to understand and assess your ability to repay the loan.
-This ensures responsible lending.
-We use the information that is provided by you on the applications and information from third parties such as credit reference agencies.
-The information we process for automated decisions includes:
+We may use technology to help us make decisions that are as efficient, quick, and fair as possible.
+This is generally based on the provided directly by you, information we may hold about you, and information from third parties.
+For example, when you apply for credit with us, we use different data sources to understand and assess your ability to repay the loan.
+This helps ensure responsible lending.

+We use the information provided by you on the applications and information from third parties such as credit reference agencies.
+The information we may process as part of automated reviews includes:

+- Name

+- Date of Birth

+- PPSN

+- Phone number

+- Email address

+- Residential/business address

 - Income

 - Financial position

 - Transaction history

 - Employment details

 - Discretionary spending

 - Credit rating

 - Your other loans, mortgages and products

 - Bill repayments

-Analysing this information helps us assess your ability to repay and meet the periodic loan payments.
-The automated decision is just one component of our overall decision-making process with regard to credit decisions.
+Analysing this information helps us assess ability to repay and meet the periodic loan payments.
+The automated system output and/or recommended action is just one component of our overall decision-making process with regard to credit decisions.